 Measure for Measure might do the same for comedies.
 The whole thing is a source of much debate.

-Romeo And Juliet has also, with some success, been interpreted as a genre deconstruction of Commedia dell'Arte.
-The stock characters are nearly all there, and the Star-Crossed Lovers plot, the Zany Scheme... only this time the zany scheme works just as well as an overly elaborate plot to get two teenagers together can be expected to and a lot of people die.
+Romeo And Juliet has been interpreted as a genre deconstruction of Commedia dell'Arte.
+The stock characters are nearly all there, and the Star-Crossed Lovers plot, the Zany Scheme... only this time the zany scheme doesn't work, and five young people die.

 In a like manner, Titus Andronicus can be read as a Deconstruction (or even a Satire) of revenge dramas.
 The over-the-top blood and gore, and the obvious mental instability of everyone, including the play's purported "heroes," have led some modern audiences to call this play the most "Tarantino-esque" of Shakespeare's works.